tomhopper/rmaxmin/README.md

 Provides the "missing" functions `colMax()`, `colMin()`, `rowMax()` and `rowMin()`, calculating the maximum or minimum by row or column for a numeric array, matrix or data frame.

+Additionally, provides functions `max_complex()` and `min_complex()` to calculate maxima and minima for vectors.
+These default to the base package's `max()` and `min()`, and so could be used as full replacements for the standard functions.

-The return type and class depend on the data supplied and in some cases may be a list.
-See below for details.
+The return type and class depend on the data supplied, but should always be a vector.

 ### Example